 The Ladies' Fellowship is open to any woman attending camp meeting who desires the fellowship and involvement of our various ministries.
 If interested in joining, contact Rhonda Holton, President at firstname.lastname@example.org.

 Love to Pray is a book by Harvest Publishers that focuses on prayer principles through 40 devotions over eight weeks.
-Women were instructed how to access online weekly videos and introduced to the new Indian Springs blog site that provides viewers the opportunity to share their reflections on the various videos and prayer materials.

 Click to see VIDEOS and to learn more.....